Postpartum hemorrhoids are a favorite topic of conversation for—well, no one. But when you need answers, you need answers.

 Your pelvic floor and postpartum hemorrhoids

 Constipation can be a symptom of a pelvic floor that is doing too much.
-If you remember, the pelvic floor is a group of muscles, and just like any other muscles, they can get tight or tense when they are overworked.
-For more symptoms of pelvic floor dysfunction, take a look at this blog.
+If you remember, the pelvic floor is a group of muscles, and just like any other muscles, they can get tight or tense when overworked.
+For more symptoms of pelvic floor dysfunction, you might appreciate this article.

 The pelvic floor muscles close the bottom of the pelvis.
-If they’re too tight, it’s as though the exit door is closed.
+If they can’t relax well, it’s as though the exit door is closed.
 When the door is closed, the poop can’t get out.
 Hence, constipation occurs.

-In this case, chronic constipation can definitely be a cause of hemorrhoids, and it’s important to discover the reason behind the tight pelvic floor and thus, the constipation.
-Depending on the woman, this is a great situation for a pelvic floor physical therapist, but here are two common scenarios that can result in a tight pelvic floor.
+In this case, chronic constipation can definitely cause hemorrhoids, and it’s important to discover the reason the pelvic floor stays tense.
+This might be a question best answered by a pelvic floor physical therapist, but here are some common scenarios that can result in such pelvic floor dysfunction.

-- Another reason can be due to weak surrounding muscles.
-In this case, the pelvic floor gets tight because it’s trying to pick up the slack for muscles that aren’t working correctly, most commonly the hips or abs.
-The pelvic floor ends up trying to do their jobs, and since it really can’t, it just stays tight all the time.
+- Another reason to have a hard time relaxing is weakness in surrounding muscles.
+In this case, the pelvic floor tries to make up for other muscles that aren’t doing their jobs well.
+Common culprits are the hips or abs.
+The pelvic floor ends up trying to substitute for these weak muscles, and since it really can’t, it stays overworked instead.